funnyzak/next-starter/README.md

 [sg-image]: https://img.shields.io/badge/view%20on-Sourcegraph-brightgreen.svg?style=flat-square
 [tag-image]: https://img.shields.io/github/tag/funnyzak/next-starter.svg

-This project is a front-end web application built with Next.js and React, using JavaScript, CSS, and HTML for development.
+Next-Starter is a front-end web application base on Next.js 13, It is a good start for your next project.

 ## Features

 - Build with Next.js 13;
+- With prisma for database;
 - With Tailwind CSS and PostCSS for styling;
 - With TypeScript for type checking;
 - With ESLint and Prettier for code linting;